Restaurant Waitlist Management: Best Practices for 2026

 • Ease of setup: Look for solutions that go live in minutes with no training required

-• Device flexibility: The software runs on existing phones, tablets, and TVs without special hardware
+• Device flexibility: The best software runs on existing phones, tablets, and TVs without special hardware

 • Guest experience: Browser-based systems that don't require app downloads create less friction

-• Scalability: Support for multiple locations or different waitlist types if you plan to grow
+• Scalability: Support for multiple locations if you plan to grow

 • Pricing transparency: Clear pricing with no hidden setup fees and the ability to cancel anytime